RahulGautamSingh/knight-templar/Readme.md

 ### Why name Knight Templar?

 Like a kinght templar proected the christian devotess when visting the holy site.
-This extension will protect me from doom scrolling.
+This extension will protect me from doom scrolling while while on the path to reading.